United Airlines Flight 232: Aircraft designs

-Newer designs such as the McDonnell Douglas MD-11 have incorporated hydraulic fuses to isolate a punctured section and prevent a total loss of hydraulic fluid.
+Newer aircraft designs have incorporated hydraulic fuses to isolate a punctured section and prevent a total loss of hydraulic fluid.
 After the United 232 accident, such fuses were installed in the number three hydraulic system in the area below the number two engine on all DC-10 aircraft to ensure sufficient control capability remained if all three hydraulic system lines should be damaged in the tail area.
 Although elevator and rudder control would be lost, the aircrew would still be able to control the aircraft's pitch (up and down) with stabilizer trim, and would be able to control roll (left and right) with some of the aircraft's ailerons and spoilers.
 Although not ideal, the system provides greater control than that which was available to the crew of United 232.

 Losing all three hydraulic systems remained possible if serious damage occurs elsewhere, as nearly happened to a cargo DC-10-40F in April 2002 during takeoff in San Salvador when a main-gear tire exploded after running over a lost thrust reverser cascade.
 The extensive damage in the left wing caused total loss of pressure from the number-one and the number-two hydraulic systems.
 The number-three system was dented but not penetrated.
 NTSB then recommended that FAA "Require adequate protection of DC-10 hydraulic system components in the wing area from tire fragments" by better shielding or adding fuses in this area.